NeotomaDB/Workshops/README.md

 ## Once you're done

 If you have a GitHub account already and have cloned the whole repository, copy your finished workshop documents into a new directory in the `Examples` folder.
-Make sure to give it a clear name that indicates the place & time of the workshop, and then make a pull request.
+You can create a new directory from the command line, or using your file explorer.
+Make sure to give it a clear name that indicates the place & time of the workshop, and then [make a pull request](https://help.github.com/articles/creating-a-pull-request/).

 If you aren't comfortable doing this, contact us through the issues tracker or via email and send us a zipped copy of the workshop.
 We'll put them up for you.
 Please note that this repository is licensed under an [MIT License](https://raw.githubusercontent.com/NeotomaDB/Workshops/master/LICENSE).
 If you are not comfortable sharing your work under these terms (or cannot legally) please let us know.